 The nature of NER is largely unknown.
 A standardized methodology for characterization and quantification is still lacking.
 Several approaches are proposed as e.g. isotope mass balancing (labelling of the substances in order to assess its fate), sequential extraction (ECETOC 2013; Kästner et al. 2014; Gartiser et al. 2015).

 Regarding the OECD 307 test on anaerobic and aerobic transformation in soil, NER and bound residues (BR) have been identified as the major challenges, i.e. how NER and BR should be defined, determined and interpreted (Gartiser et al. 2015).
-In a reflection paper on NER for veterinary medicines, applying the OECD 307, it is recommended to use a radiolabeled substance in order to quantify the volatile transformation products and the fraction lost during clean-up of the samples and bound to the soil particles as NER (EMA 2016).
+In a reflection paper on NER for veterinary medicines, applying the OECD 307, it is recommended to use a radio-labeled substance in order to quantify the volatile transformation products and the fraction lost during clean-up of the samples and bound to the soil particles as NER (EMA 2016).

 The irreversible bound fraction is regarded as non-critical according to the Guidance on IR&CSA, Chapter R.11 (ECHA 2017).
 Extraction methods and type of chemical binding to soil and sediment is discussed in section R.7.9.4 and R.7.9.4 of the Guidance on IR&CSA, Chapter 7b (ECHA 2016a).
 The environmental relevance of various extraction methods is still under debate, and no standardization has been developed yet (Gartiser et al. 2015).